 Each lesson reinforces and expands on the material in the videos, and a special TIPS section in the back provides over 100 breadcrumbs for interesting story possibilities.

 The Teacher’s Guide contains answer keys and unit tests, but it does more: It provides you, the educator, with week-by-week summaries of what your student is learning.
 We know you need to support your student even if Daniel Schwabauer is doing the teaching.
 Byline performs the delicate balancing act of both taking weight off your shoulders and supplying you with the information you need to follow your student’s journey.
 Each weekly summary is one page long and tells you what creative project your student reporter is undertaking, what that week’s key concepts are, and what to focus on when assessing your student’s work.
 See “How to Use and Grade Byline” »

 + The Reporter’s Notebook

 The Reporter’s Notebook is laid out to correspond to the lessons on video and in the Training Manual.
 It helps student journalists separate fact from opinion and encourages observation on two levels.
 Good writers notice interesting details in stories and in life.
 But they don’t just notice the details.
 They also notice their own reactions to those details.
 The Reporter’s Notebook is designed to help student reporters interpret their findings and observations by organizing them into Questions and Answers.
-It is also formatted to develop good citation skills—necessary for academic writing at the college level.
+It is also formatted to develop good citation skills—necessary for academic essays at the college level.